 Below is an example of a sample timeline.
 In this hypothetical scenario, the bride & groom are getting ready in the same location.
-For example, at the same hotel, or the bridal suite & groom's cottage at their venue.
+For example, at the bridal suite & groom's cottage at their venue.
 The portraits, ceremony, & reception are taking place on the grounds.
 Many venues are set up this way and it saves us travel time.

-- 4:30 - Photograph ceremony space & setup lighting if necessary for ceremony.
+4:30 - You & your family get hidden away from arriving guests.
+We will photograph your ceremony space & setup lighting if necessary for ceremony.

-- 7:00 - Reception begins- Photograph introductions, first dance, parent dances, speeches & some open dancing.
+6:30 - Reception begins- Photograph introductions, first dance, parent dances, speeches & all the fun!